Is your Life Insurance policy subject to inheritance tax?

 Seeking professional advice on inheritance tax

-It is essential to get professional inheritance tax advice or estate planning professional to create a plan that fits your needs.
+It is essential to get professional inheritance tax advice or an estate planning professional to create a plan that fits your needs.

-If you are concerned about the impact of this tax on your estate, contact us today for a complimentary consultation on 01329 550190 or send us an enquiry via our contact form
+If you are concerned about the impact of this tax on your estate, contact us today for a complimentary consultation on 01329 550190 or send us an enquiry via our contact form.